dymmond/lilya/docs/en/docs/dependencies.md

 * **Document** which dependencies each handler needs with clear parameter names.
 * `Depends` and `inject` are used **outside** the request/response cycle and must not be mistaken for the rest.

-With these patterns, you’ll keep your Lilya code clean, testable, and maintainable.
+With these patterns, you'll keep your Lilya code clean, testable, and maintainable.